seagle0128/doom-modeline/README.md

    It respects `visual-replace-display-total`, so you should use `(setq visual-replace-display-total t)` to display.

+1. Why am I unable to get the GitHub notifications even thogh I enable `doom-modeline-github`?

+   The functionality requires the `async` and `ghub` packages.

 ## Donate

 If you think it's helpful for you, please consider paying a cup of coffee for